codacy/codacy-checkstyle/docs/description/NPathComplexity.md

 Here is some quotes:

 > An NPATH threshold value of 200 has been established for a function.
-> The value 200 is based on studies done at AT&T Bell Laboratories
+> The value 200 is based on studies done at AT\&T Bell Laboratories
 > \[1988 year\].

 > Some of the most effective methods of reducing the NPATH value
 > include:
 >
 >   - distributing functionality;
 >   - implementing multiple if statements as a switch statement;
 >   - creating a separate function for logical expressions with a high
 >     count of variables and (&&) and or (||) operators.

 > Although strategies to reduce the NPATH complexity of functions are